resi-labs-ai/resi/docs/miner.md

 The Miner stores all scraped property data in a local SQLite database and serves data to validators via Bittensor protocol.

 ### Miner Requirements:
-To run a miner on this subnet, you will need the following specifications:
 - **CPU**: 2 cores
 - **RAM**: 4 GB
 - **Storage**: 250 GB free space